 And there there is real Federal money in PTG.
 It's not a straightforward case but Federal has potentially a 62.5% stake in PTG via a US$9 million loan to a shareholder of PTG.
 (For more details, see the Powerpoint presentation here.)

-PTG is working on a 2018 listing on the Jakarta Stock Exchange which, if it materialises, can be expected to reap rewards for Federal.
+That stake is poised to raise Federal's value: PTG is working on a 2018 listing on the Jakarta Stock Exchange.